 Black Sheep Farm’s vegetable CSA program delivers to various pick up points in downtown and north Toronto, Milton, Oakville and Mississauga.
 For those local to the farm, there is also a farm pick up.

-Depending on your pick up location, your vegetables will either be in a bin with a lid (usually suburban locations) or reusable shopping bag (downtown Toronto deliveries).
+Depending on your pick up location, your vegetables will either be in a bin with a lid (usually suburban locations) or paper bag (downtown Toronto deliveries).
 For bin deliveries, please bring bags/boxes with you so you can take the vegetables out of the box to bring home with you, leaving the empty box behind.
-For those receiving bagged vegetables, please bring your empty bag with you to your next vegetable pick up.

 |Early summer (June/July):|